freestylebit/consecutive-run/README.md

 Your compiled static artifacts will be compiled within the **dist/** directory.
 You can serve those files over a web server or interact with it locally (via the files:// protocol).
 For simplicity, I included a copy of the file assets in the **web/** directory (so it can be committed in the repo without the need to install node and webpack).

+## How to use
+When you load **index.html**, simply start typing numbers!
+You will compile a list of values below on the fly.
+Add three consecutive numbers in a row and the first value in the run will be emphasized.
+You can also get a compiled list of indices below.

 ---

 ## Assignment